 Hazardous waste which is transferred between containers will only occur in the transfer building and may be held in the transfer facility for only short periods of time (i.e.; 10 days).
 Wastes in containers may be transferred to/from highway vehicles using RS #2, as well.
-Only Non-Hazardous wastes, including PCB "Mega-Rule" wastes, are transferred between containers on the rail loop.
+Only Non-Hazardous wastes, including PCB "Mega-Rule" (see Attachment 1, Section 7) wastes, are transferred between containers on the rail loop.